afrazier01/LLMs/openai-api/README.md

 ## Description

-Practice making API calls to OpenAI programmatically.
+I practice using the OpenAI API to make calls to  to OpenAI programmatically.

 Click [here](./OpenAI.ipynb) to view my notebook